emmt/TiPi/docs/tpp.md

 ## Loops

-A distinctive feature of `tpp` is to provide loops which may be embedded in other loops to an arbitrarily level.
+A distinctive feature of TPP is to provide loops which may be embedded in other loops to an arbitrarily level.
 There are two kinds of loops: `for`-loops and `while`-loops.

 The syntax of a `for`-loop is: